Florida Black Heritage Trail

 Harry T. & Harriette V. Moore Cultural Center

-Civil rights leaders in Brevard County, Harry and Harriette Moore were teachers and worked with the NAACP and helped many Black Floridians register to vote.
+Civil rights leaders in Brevard County, Harry and Harriette Moore were teachers and worked with the NAACP.
+They also helped many Black Floridians register to vote.
 On Christmas Day, 1951, a bomb went off under their bedroom.
 The murderers were never found.
 Harry and Harriette Moore were the only husband and wife killed for the civil rights movement.
 The Cultural Center features a replica of their home in Mims in the exact location of the original house.
 There is also a museum that tells the Moore’s story, special exhibits and events.

 Mary McLeod Bethune House